Who Were the Parents of Philander McCarter?

 Disorderly house charges against women usually, but not always, involved prostitution.
 Employment options for single women in early NYC were limited and wages were deplorably low.
 They could work as cooks, laundresses, seamstresses, and maids for another household, or perform all of the above by running a boarding house of their own.
 It is not surprising that some would have turned to prostitution as a means of survival.

 How Margaret Fenton was related to Mary is unclear.
-Were they mother and daughter, or perhaps sisters?
+Were they mother and daughter, or perhaps sisters-in-law?
 Neither was listed as a widow in the city directories suggesting that Fenton was their maiden name, but it also wasn't uncommon for men to leave their families in limbo by abandoning them in the city while they headed into the wilderness or out to sea where they were impossible to trace.

 There were few Fenton families in NYC at this time.
 The closest to James was the large family of Peter Fenton who lived just a block away on Little Ann Street.
 Could Peter have been a brother of Mary and Margaret?